VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

 - Design rules

+  This week we will be concerned about the tolerances while drawing traces, placement of components, and the things we have to take care keeping milling machine, the one available in your lab, in mind.
+Remember that PCB can be manufactured in many ways and milling is just one of them, so according to the manufacturing techniques the tolerances will vary.

   - Related to traces

     - You will have to figure out the minimum trace width which can be milled.
 I the trace is too thin, it may come off during the milling or during the soldering.